REACT - Instrumentation

 Liquid Phase/ High Pressure Reactions

-REACT houses a 4590 micro bench top autoclave Parr reactor.
-This reactor is intended for high pressure, liquid phase catalyst testing and is rated up to 350°C and 200 bar.
+REACT houses three 4590 micro bench top autoclave Parr reactors.
+The Synthesis Parr Reactor is intended for high pressure, liquid phase catalyst testing and is rated up to 350°C and 200 bar.
 The reactor is accompanied by a 4848 control box that is used to control the reactor temperature, control the magnetic stirrer speed, and precisely measure the pressure.
 Additionally, the reactor is accompanied by a custom built, gas manifold system, which allows the introduction of three separate gases.
+The headspace gas can be sampled and analyzed on the GC.

 Surface Area/ Pore Structure Analysis